 This measure gauges the use of public transit mobility services in Missouri.
-It also provides an historical perspective and trend of public transit service use in Missouri.
+It also provides a historical perspective and trend of public transit service use in Missouri.

 The total number of transit passengers is measured by the annual total of one-way unlinked transit trips taken by passengers on public transit vehicles.
 Data is obtained from urban and rural providers of general public transit services.
 The 2004-2006 measures are benchmarked to Wisconsin, which has a comparable total statewide population.
 This is an annual measure with Missouri data updated in October.
-Wisconsin's 2007 fiscal year data is by the calendar year, so this data is not available until mid-2008.
+Wisconsin's 2006 fiscal year data is by the calendar year.